 In April 2015, the FASB issued updated guidance to clarify the required presentation of debt issuance costs.
 The amended guidance requires that debt issuance costs be presented in the balance sheet as a direct reduction from the carrying amount of the recognized debt liability, consistent with the treatment of debt discounts.
 Amortization of debt issuance costs is to be reported as interest expense.
 The recognition and measurement guidance for debt issuance costs are not affected by the updated guidance.
 The updated guidance is effective for reporting periods beginning after December 15, 2015.
 Early adoption is permitted.
-The adoption of this guidance will not have any effect on the Company's results of operations, financial position or liquidity.
+The adoption of this guidance is not expected to have a material effect on the Company's results of operations, financial position or liquidity.